harmonicalchemy/modular-emacs/README.md

 **Welcome to Harmonic Alchemy Modular Emacs - _V1.0.3 - Q2-2019_**

 > **Note:** Currently editing this doc... it's good down to Start Here but after that many changes are going on...
-This note will dissapear once this doc is all updated...
+This note will disappear once this doc is all updated...
 Thanks!

 This project has been a long time coming.
 Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
 I cloned a few Emacs repos on Github to try different things out for a while.
 I liked some things and tried to get rid of other things later.
 Management became confusing after a while.
 I ended up with lots of questionable elisp code, much of which were things possibly no longer needed!

-Lets face it...
+After a couple years of **adding**, **removing**, **configuring**, **re-configuring** it started feeling like I was painting myself into a tangled corner like getting lost in **_"a maze of twisty little passages all alike!"_**  Lets face it...
 I was not keeping good logs...
 I was being a cowgirl and got into trouble!
 It was my fault.
-I learned a lot in the process though...
+I learned a lot in the process about SH, BASH, and ZSH best practices though...

-After a couple years of **adding**, **removing**, **configuring**, **re-configuring** it started feeling like I was painting myself into a tangled corner like getting lost in **_"a maze of twisty little passages all alike!"_**  So I decided to start over from scratch and modularize everything with the purpose of preventing tangled messes like this from happening within your own Emacs setups! _(and mine too_ `%^)`
+So I decided to start over from scratch and modularize everything with the purpose of preventing tangled messes like this from happening within your own Emacs setups! _(and mine as well..._ `%^)`

 **Modular Emacs** is more than just Emacs with configurable modules however...
 It is also designed to be the centerpiece **_(command central)_** of a larger **DevOps** / **PubOps** **Personal IDE** workstation or laptop.
 I am a devOps engineer, computer scientist, composer/musician, sound designer, architect, writer/publisher.
 I wear a lot of hats!
 My Emacs needs to wear a lot of hats as well!
 The central focus of **Modular Emacs** is to build empowering features into **Emacs** utilizing a modular framework that facilitates all the above without becoming an over complicated mess to manage! **_"good luck with that"_**  :octocat: